pulumi/pulumi/docs/mupack.md

 MuIL also supports a dynamic `isinst` operator, to check whether a given object is of a certain class.

-In addition, however, MuIL supports structural "duck typed" conversions between conjurable types.
+In addition, however, MuIL supports structural "duck typed" conversions between conjurable types (records and interfaces).
 Recall that a conjurable type is one with only primary properties and no constructor.
 Such types do not have invariants that might be violated by free coercions between such types.
-Therefore so long as the source and target are compatible at compile-time, implicit conversions between them work just fine.
-Dynamic structural casts are also available.
+So long as the source and target are "compatible" at compile-time, duck-type conversions between them work just fine.

 What does it mean for two classes to be "compatible?"
 Given a source `S` and destination `T`:

+* Either:
+    - `T` is an interface; or,
-* Both `S` and `T` must be conjurable.
+    - `S` and `T` are both conjurable.
 * For all functions in `T`, there exists a like-named, compatible function in `S`.
 * For all non-nullable properties in `T`, there exists a like-named, like-typed property in `S`.